RajalakshmiNagendran/vera-example-javascript-vulnerable-methods/README.md

+This project has taken as an example for executing NPM SCA scan.
 # [:] Example node project with vulnerable methods

 A node project to demonstrate srcclr agent's vulnerable methods feature for JavaScript